 “Well, duh,” Coletta said.
 And he was off to the races.
 Within four months he finished his first draft.
 And then the hard part began.
 Rewriting.
 It took him two years and three editors to complete his manuscript.
 Finally, NAKED AMBITION was born.
 It is a story of an investigative reporter (Hmm, where did that come from?), Beck Rikki, and his pursuit of dirty money, dirty politicians and one dirty woman.
 (Well, that last one may be wishful thinking.)

-Rick is also working on an as-yet-to-be-named book about famous thriller and mystery writers going from manuscript virgins to published novelists.
+Rick is also working on an as-yet-to-be-named anthology about famous thriller and mystery writers going from manuscript virgins to published novelists.
 Everyone has a first time and Rick is recording those events of the now rich and famous for literary history.
 Each chapter explores the anguish and determination many famous authors endure to get their first mystery or thriller published.
-Sample chapters of Rick’s forthcoming book are on this web site.
-Read about your favorite author.
+Read some sample chapters about your favorite thriller authors.

 Finally, Rick is working with his good friend rock n’ roll photographer Tom Gundlefinger O’Neal, on a book about Tom’s life as a photographer in the late 1960s and the first half of the 1970s.
 During that time Tom created 70 album covers for dozens of rock n’ roll bands.
 His most famous work is Crosby, Stills, Nash & Young’s Déjà vu album cover and their 4-Way Street album.
 He also did nine covers for Steppenwolf.
 His album cover credits range from John Denver to Jim Croce and the Four Tenors.
 Check back for progress on this book.
 Look on this site for a sample chapter on the photo shoot that created the Déjà vu album cover.